Talia2/HOL-TrafficManager/HOL.md

 	_Configuring Remote Desktop settings_

 1. Before you close the dialog, click **View** next to the certificate drop down list.
 In the **Certificate** dialog, switch to the **Details** tab and click **Copy to File**.
 Follow the wizard to export the certificate to a file making sure that you **choose the option to export the private key**.
 Save the resulting file to a suitable location in your hard disk.
-You will need to upload this file to the Management Portal later, once you create a hosted service for your role.
+You will need to upload this file to the Management Portal later, once you create a cloud service for your role.

 1. Click **OK** to close the **Remote Desktop Configuration**.

 <a name="GettingStartedTask2"></a>
 #### Task 2 - Configuring Storage Account Credentials ####

-In this task, you configure the credentials used by the application to access your Windows Azure Storage account.
+In this task, you configure the credentials used by the application to access your Storage account.

 > **Note:** All deployments used in this hands-on lab must share the same _DataConnectionString_ setting.